Software Soul Searching

 - I added a not very subtle color shift that really helped guide the user in testing.
 I also like to think that it has a small psychological effect.
 Perhaps the red makes spending feel like a negative thing and will help curb overspending.

-A note about user testing: I’m a bold person and don’t mind approaching people in public places and asking for their help.
-For the testing I did on Filthy Rich, I did a fair amount of testing with friends and family.
+A note about user testing: I’m a gregarious person and don’t mind approaching people in public places and asking for their help.
+For Filthy Rich, I did a fair amount of testing with friends and family.
 But I also went to local stores and petitioned total strangers for their help.
 Everyone I met was super friendly and helpful.
 I love living in a small town.

 The following is the text exchange I had with Adam the next day after testing a clickable prototype of the new UI: